wduda/TravelWindowII/doc/lotrointerface.md

+[SIZE="4"]Description:[/SIZE]
-This plugin creates a single window that contains available travel skills, including the race, class, housing and reputation skills.
+This plugin creates a single window that contains available travel skills, including race, class, housing and reputation skills.
 It is a further development of the "Travel Window" plugin, that has been worked on by multiple authors before.

 [B]Since this plugin is a 100% replacement for "Travel Window" you should not have both enabled at the same time.
 You can keep them both installed though.[/B]

-[SIZE="3"]Installation:[/SIZE]
+[SIZE="4"]Installation:[/SIZE]
 This is a full plugin and can be installed standalone.
 Follow the general plugin installation instructions to install Travel Window II or update the install (depends on your OS).
 I recommend you install and manage your plugins with the LOTRO Plugin Compendium found at this URL, since it will install plugins cleanly and take care of installing the Turbine utilities for you: [URL="http://www.lotrointerface.com/downloads/info663-LOTROPluginCompendium.html"]LOTRO Plugin Compendium App[/URL]